 Tuesday: the weather has turned colder, but still no frost on the ground here.
 No frost at all this winter so far, in fact.
 The Child Who Likes Fairies has taken to asking to have a grey headscarf draped over her head so she can run around wearing it, looking like a ghost as she does so.
 I’m not sure she knows, though, that she looks like a ghost.

 Saturday: we went out to the pub for lunch with friends.
 Our local pub does very nice pizza, and nice beer, and moreover whenever you go in there on a Saturday lunchtime it’s full of children running about the place going crazy, so our own children generally aren’t actually the worst-behaved in there.
 We caught up on all the local gossip, whilst the children threw toys at each other and other people’s children screamed and cried around us.
 At bedtime we asked The Child Who Likes Fairies what she had done today, and she replied “People.
 Food.
 Baby sad.
 Pizza!
-Daddy walk hop-up.”
+Mummy walk hop-up.”

 Sunday: we walked around town with me constantly grumbling about feeling unwell.
 The charity bookshops had no good books that were affordable; everywhere we went in was so hot it made me feel sick; and in general it felt like the sort of day where things didn’t properly fit together.
-Still, we got a table in a café for lunch even though it was packet with students on Macbooks who had clearly arrived at opening time and settled themselves in their seats for the day, and one of the waiters was fantastic at bringing us free milk for the kids within seconds of sitting down, and generally stopping to entertain them whenever he was passing.
+Still, we got a table in a café for lunch even though it was packed with students on Macbooks who had clearly arrived at opening time and settled themselves in their seats for the day, and one of the waiters was fantastic at bringing us free milk for the kids within seconds of sitting down, and generally stopping to entertain them whenever he was passing.
 Afterwards, as we walked into town, The Child Who Likes Fairies started shouting “MUSEUM!” as soon as we were within 400 yards of the city museum, so we had to let them run around the stuffed animal galleries for half an hour, fighting other children off the “pull this lever to see a dinosaur’s jaw move” exhibit, and pushing past goth teenagers to get to the best taxidermy.

 Yesterday, I did a full day at the office, went home, then an hour later went back to the office and did another 6-7 hours.
 Bed at 1am.